cobeylab/flu_strain_compare/README.md

 # Flu Strain Compare

-## Introduction

 ## Dependencies

-This utility runs in a container defined by the `Dockerfile`, so you should only need Docker installed on your system to build the container with the following command:
+This utility runs in a container defined by the `Dockerfile`, so you should only need Docker installed on your system.
+You can use the following command to build the container, but note that Docker does not run on Midway.
+I've tested this on my local Ubuntu and Windows machines, but not on OSX.

 ```
 docker build ./ -t flu_strain_compare
 ```

-If you're using Singularity, then it's a little different:
+You can, however, use Singularity on Midway.
+You have to pull the image from my (Phil's) account on the Singularity cloud since we cannot build de novo containers on the cluster.

 ```
+module load singularity
 singularity pull --arch amd64 library://philarevalo/dev/ubuntu-pymol-biopython:latest
 ```